Lenyn Sosa Preview, Player Props: White Sox vs. Orioles

 Lenyn Sosa At The Plate

-- Sosa has three doubles, four home runs and a walk while hitting .173.
+- Sosa has three doubles, five home runs and a walk while batting .196.

-- In 46.9% of his games this season (15 of 32), Sosa has picked up at least one hit, and in three of those games (9.4%) he recorded at least two.

-- He has hit a long ball in 12.5% of his games this year, and 3.8% of his chances at the plate.

-- Sosa has picked up an RBI in 21.9% of his games this season, with more than one RBI in 9.4% of his games.
-He has also driven in three or more runs in one contest.
+- Sosa has driven home a run in eight games this year (24.2%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in seven games this season (21.9%), but has had no multi-run games.
+- He has scored in eight games this year (24.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.